 After appearances for Shropshire and Worcestershire 2nd XI, James made his First Class debut for Leicestershire in 2008 (at the age of 18) and scored maiden centuries in both four-day and one-day cricket a year later.

-The same season also resulted in him becoming the youngest player for the Grace Road side to score 1,000 runs in a season and also the youngest to register a double century after an innings of 207 not out against Surrey.
+The same season saw him become the youngest player for the Grace Road side to score 1,000 runs in a season, and also the youngest to register a double century after an innings of 207 not out against Surrey.

 Two further double hundreds – 206* against Middlesex in 2010 and 237 against Loughborough UCCE in 2011 – provided further evidence of his ability to build huge scores when set.